Data Modeling · Interview concept

 12{% endsnapshot %}

 Interview notedbt uses dbt_valid_from / dbt_valid_to columns.
-Know the naming convention, interviewers will test whether you actually shipped dbt or just read about it.
+Know the naming convention; interviewers will test whether you shipped dbt in production or only read about it.

 Interview questions